-- Types of language services available.
+• Types of language services available.

 - How staff can obtain those services.

 - How to respond to LEP callers.

-- How to respond to written communications from LEP persons.
+- How to respond to written

-- How to respond to LEP individuals who have in-person contact with
+communications from LEP persons. • How to respond to LEP individuals who have in person contact with who have in-person contact with recipient staff.

-- recipient staff.

-How to ensure competency of interpreters and translation services.
+• How to ensure competency of interpreters and translation services.